cancerberoSgx/magica/README.md

 See `test-browser/webWorker` and `npm run test-worker` script for a working simple example.

+### `run()`

+While ImageMagick provides a syntax to run complex commands performing several operations, `main()` will be enough most of the time.

+Nevertheless magica also supports `run()` which allows to run multiple commands similar to a shell script.

+It supports comments, command splitting in mutiple lines by ending them with `\`, just like bash scripts:

+TODO: show one command divided with `\\` and with comments

+#### Commands Sequence

+The most useful feature of `run()` is that it will run the commands serially, and each command output files will be available to next commands as input files automatically:

+TODO: example of multiple commands consuming output files

+#### JavaScript templates

+TODO: document templates <%= %>

+#### Commands preprocessors

+run() supports adding custom commands preprocessor to support new syntax in scripts.
+JavaScript templates is a builtin concrete command preprocessor.
+TODO: example  link to the API for registering a new prepro

 ## Options

 Options are the same for the command line and the API: